SeeYouSpaceCowboy

-SeeYouSpaceCowboy (formerly stylized as SeeYouSpaceCowboy...) is an American hardcore punk band formed in San Diego, California, in 2016.
-It was founded by vocalist Connie Sgarbossa, Ethan Sgarbossa and Taylor Allen.
+SeeYouSpaceCowboy (formerly stylized as SeeYouSpaceCowboy...) was an American hardcore punk band formed in San Diego, California, in 2016, by Connie Sgarbossa, Ethan Sgarbossa and Taylor Allen.
 Their name is taken from a phrase shown on many of the end title cards of the 1998 anime Cowboy Bebop.

 History

+2016–2018: Formation and early releases

 Before the formation of SeeYouSpaceCowboy, vocalist Connie Sgarbossa and her younger brother Ethan Sgarbossa both played in the bands Flowers Taped to Pens and René Descartes.
 Ethan originally played guitar for both groups before switching to drums for SeeYouSpaceCowboy.
 Taylor Allen and Jesse Price played together in a hardcore band called Recluse before the formation of their next project, Letters to Catalonia, which features Jesse on vocals and guitar, and fellow former SeeYouSpaceCowboy member, Dominic Larocca, on bass.
 SeeYouSpaceCowboy formed in 2016, before Connie relocated to Oakland.

 The original lineup, and that which appears on the demo, consisted of only four members; Price playing bass and Allen playing guitar.
 Timmy Moreno was soon added as a bassist, and Price went on to be a guitarist.

+2018–2020: Songs for the Firing Squad and The Correlation Between Entrance and Exit Wounds

 In a 2018 interview with Revolver the band revealed that they had plans to release a debut full-length album sometime in 2019, the group were in the writing stage as of when the interview was taken place in August.
-Connie Sgarbossa hinted of what is to come: "There's going to be sassing, there's going to be breakdowns … there's going to be weird, screechy shit."
+Connie Sgarbossa hinted of what is to come: "There's going to be sassing, there's going to be breakdowns ... there's going to be weird, screechy shit."